magento/magento2-functional-testing-framework/docs/credentials.md

 ## Configure both File Storage and Vault Storage

 It is possible and sometimes useful to setup and use both `.credentials` file and vault for secret storage at the same time.
-In this case, MFTF tests are able to read secret data at runtime from both storage, and local `.credentials` file will take precedence.
+In this case, the MFTF tests are able to read secret data at runtime from both storage options, but the local `.credentials` file will take precedence.

 <!-- {% raw %} -->